woman's divorce

 • Conviction of a felony.

-Can I get a legal separation in North Dakota?
+Is a separation agreement legally recognized in North Dakota?

 You can file for a separation in North Dakota on the same grounds as for divorce if you meet the residency requirements.
 A separation decree can outline the provisions for custody and support of the children, alimony, and division of the marital estate.
 Once a separation is granted, a couple is still legally married but their rights and liabilities regarding the other spouse's property, business, and contracts ceases (except as detailed in the separation decree).